Ian0526/NetworkingReworked/README.md

 - When you grab or throw something, it's fully simulated on your side immediately.
 - If you stop interacting, the object gradually re-syncs with the host to avoid glitches.
 - If someone else grabs it, or it behaves unexpectedly (like from a collision), your control is gracefully handed back.

-The result?
-Everything just feels responsive.
-Picking up and throwing items, dragging carts, and interacting with the world feels like it does in singleplayer.

 ---